-Mindful awareness skills are unique in being able to help educators acknowledge their own biases in a simple structure that allows for conditioned patterns of inequities to be challenged.
+Mindful awareness skills are unique in being able to help educators acknowledge their own biases in a structure that allows for conditioned patterns of inequities to be challenged.
 Unpacking uncomfortable and internalized predispositions can safely be done through mindfulness so educators can learn to understand their belief and behavior systems.
 Without confronting unconscious and internalized beliefs, unfair disciplinary habits will continue.

 Moving from noticing one’s patterns to modifying one’s action has been broken down by Barbara Dray.
-Rather than interpreting or evaluating student behaviors, teachers can to learn to step back and bring a metacognitive approach of observing and describing behavior, without the stereotypical judgments and interpretative biases.
-Mindfulness is that universal tool that provides that unique awareness into one’s own patterns.
+Rather than interpreting or evaluating student behaviors, teachers can learn to step back and bring a metacognitive approach of observing and describing behavior, without the stereotypical judgments and interpretative biases.
+Mindfulness is that universal tool that provides unique awareness into one’s own patterns.

 Professional Development Plans

 Professional Development Plans play a critical role in the continuing growth of K-12 educators.
 Content relating to creating safe and supportive relationships in the classroom top the list of courses taken by educators.
 With the growing Minds’ goal being “to create calm classrooms and caring schools”, we fall into the sweet spot of professional development, providing concepts and skills for both adults and youth.